nextstrain/nextclade/docs/user/output-files.md

 ### JSON results

-Nextclade CLI flag: `--output-json`, filename `nextclade.json`
+Nextclade CLI flag: `--output-json`, filename `nextclade.json`.

 JSON results file is best for in-depth automated processing of results.
 It contains everything tabular files contain, plus more, in a more machine-friendly format.

+> ⚠️ For CLI users: Note that due to technical limitations of the JSON format, it cannot be streamed entry-by entry, i.e. before writing the output to the file, all entries need to be accumulated in memory.
+If the JSON output is requested (through `--output-json` or `--output-all` arguments), for large input data, it can cause very high memory consumption, disk swapping, decreased performance and crashes.
+Consider removing this output for large input data, running on a machine with more RAM, or processing data in smaller chunks.

-> ⚠️ Beware that JSON results use 0-indexed nucleotide and codon positions, whereas csv and tsv files use 1-indexed positions.
+> ⚠️ Beware that JSON results reflect internal state of Nextclade, and use 0-indexed nucleotide and codon positions, whereas CSV and TSV files use 1-indexed positions (widely used in bioinformatics).
 The reason is, that JSON corresponds more closely to the internal representation and 0-indexing is the default in most programming languages.
 For example, substitution `{refNuc: "C", pos: 2146, queryNuc: "T"}` in JSON results corresponds to substitution `C2147T` in csv and tsv files.
 >
 >Ranges are inclusive for the start and exclusive for the end.
-Hence, `missing: {begin: 704, end: 726}` in JSON results corresponds to `missing: 705-726` in csv/tsv results.
+Hence, `missing: {begin: 704, end: 726}` in JSON results corresponds to `missing: 705-726` in CSV/TSV results.

+### NDJSON results

+Nextclade CLI flag: `--output-ndjson`, filename `nextclade.ndjson`,

+NDJSON results are similar to the JSON results - it combines `results` and `errors` arrays from it, and similarly suited well for in-depth automated processing of results.
+It contains everything tabular files contain, plus more, in a more machine-friendly format.
+Compared to JSON format, NDJSON can be streamed and piped one line at a time, and does not cause increased memory consumption for large input data.

+> ⚠️ Beware that NDJSON results reflect internal state of Nextclade, and use 0-indexed nucleotide and codon positions, whereas CSV and TSV files use 1-indexed positions (widely used in bioinformatics).
+The reason is, that JSON corresponds more closely to the internal representation and 0-indexing is the default in most programming languages.
+For example, substitution `{refNuc: "C", pos: 2146, queryNuc: "T"}` in JSON results corresponds to substitution `C2147T` in csv and tsv files.
+>
+>Ranges are inclusive for the start and exclusive for the end.
+Hence, `missing: {begin: 704, end: 726}` in NDJSON results corresponds to `missing: 705-726` in CSV/TSV results.

 ## Output phylogenetic tree